eluckie/javascript-template/README.md

 ## Setup/Installation Requirements

+// UPDATE NAME IN PACKAGE & PACKAGE-LOCK.JSON
 * Clone this repository to your desktop
+* [SIGN UP FOR AN ACCOUNT TO GET AN API KEY]
 * Navigate to the top level of this directory in your computer's terminal
+* create a file named ".env" in the top level of this directory
+* In the text of the .env file, include "API_KEY={your API key}" where {your API key} is replaced with the actual numbers of your API key
+* Navigate to the top level of this directory in your computer's terminal
-* Run the command "$ npm install" in your terminal to install the necessary packages
+* Run the command "$ npm install" to install the necessary packages
-* Run the command "$ npm run start" in your terminal to set up the webpage.
+* Run the command "$ npm run start" in your terminal to build the webpage.
 This will also open a live server in your browser so that you will be able to see any changes you make to the code in real time.

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this application depends on?
 We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_